-Prospect of new and renewable energy in Indonesia
+Prospect and Legal Changes in Indonesia Energy Sector

 Indonesia's hopes and aspirations to participate in the global commitments to overcome impacts of climate change due to rising temperatures by using clean and environmentally friendly energy have pushed the Government to focus on efforts to increase appetite of investors to invest in new and renewable energy projects.
 This is also forced by an awareness that Indonesia has great potential in terms of new and renewable energy resources that have not been managed and utilized to date.